 We are tremendously grateful for your interest in helping support our research.
 Please click below to donate online directly to BrainLENS funds.
 Please enter the amount you would like to donate and click “donate”.
 Any amount is very much appreciated!
 To discuss options for making a gift of more than $5,000, or for corporate and foundation giving, please contact a CLAS development officer.

-Please make your check payable to: the “UCSF Foundation” and write “BrainLENS / Hoeft Neuroscience Research Fund” in the memo line of your check.
-You will receive a confirmation note in the mail for your tax records.
-To donate by check, please mail it to:
+Please make your check payable to: the “UConn Foundation” and write “BrainLENS Fund” in the memo line of your check.
+Please mail your check to:

 Our work would not be possible without our generous donors.
 See a full list of our supporters here.

 The Preciscion Learning Center (PrecL Center) is a new, innovative and cross-disciplinary ‘Precision Ed-Health’ center that started in 2017.
 PrecL consists of faculty and students from 6 UC campuses (Berkeley, Davis, Irvine, LA, Merced, SF) and Standord, with experts in medicine, neuroscience, cognitive psychology, statistics, education, bilingualism, and policy.

 Our central mission is to tackle issues associated with education and health disparity with a particular emphasis on underrepresented populations, through high quality services, training, advocacy and research programs.
 The ultimate goal is to provide the best educational and health outcomes for ALL children regardless of their background.

 We are looking to partner with schools, school districts, or other community organizations who work with children grades K-2 of lower socio-economic status or who are English Language Learners (ELLs).
 If you are interested in partnering with us on this exciting, important, and innovative mission, click the email link below: